Class 1 - Introduction, listening and Fundamentals

 18th century Vienna

 The enlightenment saw an increased level of education among the common people and a general diminishing of power in the clergy, and this liberal atmosphere, combined with colonial wealth, allowed for a flourishing in culture and the arts.
-Vienna was an important center during this era, ideally situated in Europe both politically and geographically.
+Vienna was an important center during this era, being ideally situated in the center of Europe both politically and geographically.
 Vienna attracted the three most important figures of the classical era of music: Joseph Haydn (1732-1809), Wolfgang Mozart (1756-1791), and Ludwig van Beethoven (1770-1827).

 Emperor Joseph II, who reigned in Austria briefly from 1780-1790 supported the free press and was an avid patron for the arts.
 During this time, with a populated of roughly 150 000 people, Vienna supported over 300 newspapers or journals.
 It was during and around these years that Joseph Haydn worked for the Esterhazy family of the nearby estate of Eisenstadt and became known as one of the greatest living composers.
 The two other composers from the classical era that we will look at also came to Vienna around this time: Mozart moved to Vienna from Salzberg in 1781 and Beethoven in 1792 from Bonn, Germany.

 The enlightenment era brought about the emergence of an educated middle class and with this came the amateur musician, the public concert, and a greater desire for culture as entertainment.
-The invention of the modern novel, opera, and symphony all occur around this time, and as Europe pushed towards rights, freedoms, and democracy, the patronage system of the courts made way for a concert-going public.
+The invention of the modern novel, grand opera, and the symphony all occur around this time, and as Europe pushed towards rights, freedoms, and democracy, the patronage system of the courts made way for a concert-going public.
 Furthermore, pianos or other keyboard instruments became part of many households and with this came a demand for parlor music and simpler pieces written for amateurs.

 Haydn, String Quartet no. 30, Op.
 33, No. 2 (1781)